Paid clinical trial for healthy volunteers aged 18 to 40.

 - You must not be on any regular medications, including over the counter medications

-- You must not have donated blood within 16 weeks prior to dosing
+- You must not have donated blood within 90 days prior to first dosing

 - You must not be pregnant or breastfeeding

-- Female volunteers of childbearing potential, if heterosexually active, must agree to the use of highly effective contraception starting at least one menstrual cycle before the drug administration and continuing for at least 3 months after the final study drug dose.
+- Female volunteers of childbearing potential, if heterosexually active, must agree to the use of highly effective contraception starting at least one menstrual cycle before the drug administration.

-- Male subjects must be willing to use appropriate contraception throughout the study and for three months after the last dose of study medication.
-They must also agree not to donate sperm for three months following the final administration of the study drug.
+- Male volunteers must be willing to use appropriate contraception throughout the study and for at least 30 days after the last dose of study medication.

 A full list of acceptable contraceptive methods will be discussed in full by a member of the recruitment team and a study doctor during screening.